john-science/python_for_scientists/classes/17_testing_projects/lecture_17.md

 As your project gets larger, the items lower on this list become more important.
 But everything starts with unit tests.

+So today we will just focus on unit tests.

 #### Why Unit Test?

 Unit Tests will answer several questions, that become more important as the size of your code base and your user base increase: